Sub2Rhys/TCP-Backend/README.md

 <img width="372" height="309" alt="d9a0b49a-48da-407a-ad48-1efe40ef995b" src="https://github.com/user-attachments/assets/bf5c3c7a-2054-4b06-bbcd-f1c1a617392e" />

 # Configuring The Backend
-My best advice is to restart Openfire after you've configured everything to ensure everythings working and updated (you can search for Openfire in task manager and close it)
+My best advice is to restart Openfire after you've configured everything to ensure everythings working and updated (search for Openfire in task manager and close it).

 Assuming you're someone who's used LawinV2 or Reload, this shouldn't be too complicated.
 Modify the `config.json` to fit your needs, such as Discord tokens, IPs, ports etc. Remember that the `xmpp.address` at the top should be a public one people can access, such as a [Radmin](https://www.radmin-vpn.com/) IP.